I’m really excited to be sharing my review today for Perfect Death by Helen Fields which is out now in paperback and eBook.

 I love the relationship between DI Luc Callanch and his colleague DCI Ava Turner in these books.
-I really enjoy reading the scenes when it is just the two of them together as there is often a good dose of humour in their conversations.
-Their relationship is put a little under strain in this book and for me; this is one aspect which made the book really exciting as I was keen to see how their personal and working relationship was going to develop.
-We also learn a lot more about Callanch’s past in this book, particularly more about his relationship with his mother; I’m intrigued to see how Helen will explore this in future books as this is a part of Callanch’s life which we have heard little about previously.
+I enjoy reading the scenes when it is just the two of them together as there is often a good dose of humour in their conversations.
+Their relationship is put a little under strain in this book.
+For me, this is one aspect which made the book really exciting.
+I was keen to see how their personal and working relationship was going to develop.
+We also learn a lot more about Callanch’s past in this book, particularly more about his relationship with his mother.
+I’m intrigued to see how Helen will explore this in future books as this is a part of Callanch’s life which we have heard little about.

 As with the previous books in the series, Helen Fields has created an utterly terrifying serial killer.
-She always manages to produce such original ideas; this is another reason why these books have become a favourite of mine.
-She is one of the most exciting crime writers in the business at the moment and I really can’t wait to see where she’ll take Luc, Ava and the rest of them next.
+Her original ideas is another reason why these books have become a favourite of mine.
+She is one of the most exciting crime writers in the business at the moment, and I really can’t wait to see where she’ll take Luc, Ava and the rest of her characters next.

-This series just keeps getting better and better.
+This series keeps getting better and better.
 Whenever Helen Fields has a new book out it always goes straight to the top of my reading pile and I am never disappointed.
-Helen is a really talented writer and I can’t recommend her books highly enough.
-Thank you to Sabah Khan at Avon Books for sending me a copy of the book to review and for inviting me to join the blog tour.
+Helen is such a talented writer, and I can’t recommend her books highly enough.

 Publication date: 25th January 2018